 In case I decide to was my laundry in a sink at some point.

 81. Universal sink plug

-For the same reason as the previous item on the list.
+For the same reason as the previous item on this round the wold packing list.

 82. Ballpoint pens (2) and a notebook

 At some point, you’ll lose or break at least one ballpoint pen.
 It took me less than a week of traveling when one of my ballpoint pens just stopped functioning.
 Of course, they are very easy to find just about everywhere, so you don’t need to hoard countless of pens in your backpack.